+91 98105 32834

 Surgical Approach for Appendix Surgery

 Appendix surgery, or appendectomy, is performed using one of two main surgical approaches.
-Dr. Vijay Anand Reddy, regarded as one of the best appendix surgeons in Delhi, typically recommends the most suitable approach based on the patient’s specific condition and medical history.
+Dr. Aloy Mukherjee, regarded as one of the best appendix surgeons in Delhi, typically recommends the most suitable approach based on the patient’s specific condition and medical history.

 Laparoscopic Appendectomy: This minimally invasive technique is highly preferred for its several advantages: